SoftwareAG/c8y-docs/src/documents/guides/users-guide/android-cloud-sensor-app.html.md

 ## Sending sensor data to Cumulocity

-As soon as the smartphone has scanned the registration credentials QR code, it is added to the automatically created group “Phones”.
-You can navigate to the group in the Cockpit plugin by clicking a “Go to phones” button.
+As soon as the smartphone has scanned the registration credentials QR code, it is added to the automatically created group called “Phones”.
+You can navigate the group in the Cockpit application by clicking the “Go to phones” button.

 > Please, notice that the button will remain in the pending state with the text “Waiting...” until you scan the registration credentials QR code.
+This will finish the registration process.

 ![registerphone](/guides/users-guide/registerphone.png)